Many of us can trace at least one of our impulse buys to a stressful moment or event. A deployment can be that trigger.

 When I was in Afghanistan, a rocket attack took out our internet for three days.
 I wasn't worried about my bills being paid because my wife handles the day-to-day finances.
 Considering how much time I spent away from our home, it just made sense for us to work the finances that way.

-Even if you do end up with the ability to pay bills from your deployed location, you'll appreciate having that financial burden lifted.
+Even if you end up with the ability to pay bills from your deployed location, you'll appreciate having that financial burden lifted.

 Cancel services you won't need while you're deployed.